 Using mindfulness for OCD along with ERP is most effective when practiced with a therapist who has received specialized training in OCD treatment.
 They know what to anticipate when you describe your thoughts and behaviors and how to personalize your treatment.
 Their expertise is in teaching you how to manage your OCD so you don’t feel stuck on disturbing thoughts and feel a need to engage in mental or physical rituals, like compulsive distraction.

 If you’re struggling with OCD and practicing distraction compulsively, NOCD can help.
 Our licensed therapists deeply understand OCD and are specialty-trained in treating OCD with ERP.
 It’s important to see an OCD specialist because they’ll specifically help you prevent distraction and other compulsions.
 A specialist will teach you how to accept the uncertainty behind the OCD fears and will give you the tools and knowledge needed to learn how to implement acceptance into your daily life.

 At NOCD, our therapists work side-by-side with the OCD experts and researchers who designed some of the world’s top OCD treatment programs – and that means the best care for our members.
-You can book a free 15-minute call with our team to get matched with one and get started with OCD treatment.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.